litmuschaos/litmus/docs/experiments/categories/nodes/node-restart.md

 ??? info "Verify the prerequisites"
     - Ensure that Kubernetes Version > 1.16
     - Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a herf="https://docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
     - Ensure that the <code>node-restart</code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
 If not, install from <a herf="https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/node-restart/experiment.yaml">here</a>
+    - Create a Kubernetes secret named `id-rsa` where the experiment will run, where its contents will be the private SSH key for `SSH_USER` used to connect to the node that hosts the target pod in the secret field `ssh-privatekey`.
+A sample secret is shown below:

+        ```yaml
+        apiVersion: v1
+        kind: Secret
+        metadata:
+          name: id-rsa
+        type: kubernetes.io/ssh-auth
+        stringData:
+          ssh-privatekey: |-
+            # SSH private key for ssh contained here
+        ```

+    Creating the RSA key pair for remote SSH access should be a trivial exercise for those who are already familiar with an ssh client, which entails the following actions:

+    1. Create a new key pair and store the keys in a file named `my-id-rsa-key` and `my-id-rsa-key.pub` for the private and public keys respectively:
+        ```
+        ssh-keygen -f ~/my-id-rsa-key -t rsa -b 4096
+        ```
+    2. For each node available, run this following command to copy the public key of `my-id-rsa-key`:
+        ```
+        ssh-copy-id -i my-id-rsa-key user@node
+        ```

+    For further details, please check this [documentation](https://www.ssh.com/ssh/keygen/).
+Once you have copied the public key to all nodes and created the secret described earlier, you are ready to start your experiment.

 ## Default Validations